 Booking is essential for all events including free events.
 All event tickets are non-refundable.
 Please view our Customer Service Policy.

-The performance will be followed by a discussion with Leonard and Damian.
+This performance will be followed by a discussion with Leonard and Damian around the issues raised in the performance.

 LEONARD BARRY, one of Ireland’s master musicians, is an uileann piper living in Sligo.
 His latest album Littoral has garnered rave reviews from critics and fellow musicians alike.